seek4science/seek-documentation/tech/extended_metadata/a-complete-example.md

 ## Step 4: Use Extended Metadata Type

-As the result, you can select to load this extended metadata type on the study creation page.
+As the result, you can choose to load this extended metadata type on the study creation page.
 ![](/images/user-guide/extended-metadata/emt-ui.png)